EBZebra/docs/edge/source/guide/configreference.md

 ### NPAPIDirectory
 Not applicable to the Enterprise Tablet:<br>

-Path to an existing directory where the NPAPI Plugins are stored.
+Path to an existing directory containing the NPAPI Plug-ins. **Not applicable to the Enterprise Tablet.** Case sensitive.

 **Possible Values**